Gallicchio-Lab/openmm_sdm_workflow/README.md

 10. UWHAM for R
 11. VMD for visualization

+Below, a summary of the packages are provided that include instructions on their installation and configuration.
+In the interest of ease and efficiency, the Docker Image is recommended.

-We summarize here the steps to install them and configure them.
-The steps below were tested on a 16.04 Ubuntu system.
+Note the steps below were tested on a 16.04 Ubuntu system.

 ### Conda 2